griddynamics/Behavior-Analytic-Starter-Kit/Chapter 1.md

 - Experiment with the recommendation engine’s behavior by changing the default product catalog, default transaction history or the default configuation of the analytical jobs
 - Explore how the system can be improved and extended by bringing your own catalog, integrating with a different web store, or writing a completely different analytics algorithms

-Why is it called Behavior Analytics Starter Kit, not Recommendations Engine Starter Kit?
+Why is it called Behavioral Analytics Starter Kit, not Recommendations Engine Starter Kit?
 ----------------------------------------------------------------------------------------
 We hope to use this kit to demonstrate, in a very hands-on way, how to write, deploy and manage a wide class of analytics applications.
 For the purposes of demonstration we chose a particular application, that is both common